Pakistani cleric who led anti-blasphemy rallies held for sexual abuse

-LAHORE, Pakistan, June 21 (Reuters) - Pakistani police said on Monday that a hardline Muslim cleric had appeared in court hours after they arrested him on charges of sexually abusing a student at a religious school.
+LAHORE, Pakistan (Reuters) - Pakistani police said on Monday that a hardline Muslim cleric had appeared in court hours after they arrested him on charges of sexually abusing a student at a religious school.

 The cleric has denied the accusation in a video statement on social media, saying that he was drugged before the filming.